 Brothers or sisters of a child who attends the school, or an infant or junior school on the same or adjoining site, and who will continue to do so on the date of admission.

-• This includes half and step brothers and sisters and foster children so long as they live at the same address - but not cousins.
-Siblings attending the same school should have priority over those attending a separate school on the same site.
+This includes half and step brothers and sisters and foster children so long as they live at the same address - but not cousins.

-8. All other applicants.
+6. All other applicants.

 'Tie-break' Distance Measurement